PeterWagenaarNW/ansible-nfcapd/README.md

     nfcapd_logdir_perms:
       - { owner: 'root', group: 'root', mode: '0755' }
-    * The 'nfcapd_logdir' permissions
+    * The 'nfcapd_logdir' and sub-directories permission will be overwritten according to this setting.

     nfcapd_port: '2055'
     * The listener port of nfcapd

     nfcapd_subdir_type: '1'
-    * The number specify the subdir type passed to the argument of '-S' option of nfcapd.
+    * The number will be passed to the argument of nfcapd '-S' option.

     nfcapd_daemon_uidgid:
       - { user: 'root', group: 'root' }
-    * The nfcapd daemon running with specified user and group permissions
+    * The nfcapd daemon running with specified user and group permissions.
+	  The permission of the directory which places the pid file will be overwritten according to this setting.

 Dependencies
 ------------